spikedoanz/public/wirehead-blog.md

 SWAP_CAP: 10                    # max size for write/read collection
 ```

-as well as some advanced configs (explained in a later section)
+as well as some advanced configs (explained in a later section).
 ```yaml
 SAMPLE: ["data", "label"]       # string key associated with your samples
 WRITE_COLLECTION: "write"       # name of write collecion on mongodb